Definitions of terms.

 Template-enabled HTML that displays your recommended items to the web page.
 A design defines the appearance of the recommendations in a Recommendations activity.

 The length of time than an activity runs, from the start date and time to the end date and time.

-Can be part of any type of test or campaign.
+Can be part of any type of test or activity.
 No additional programming is required.
 The visitor's session on your domain is preserved.

 Uses dynamic page technology to pass values to the offer.

-The measurement of a visitors interest in a site, measured my time on site, clicks, conversions, and other engagement metrics.
+The measurement of a visitor's interest in a site, measured by time on site, clicks, conversions, and other engagement metrics.

 enhanced experience composer

 The Enhanced Experience Composer is an extension of the Visual Experience Composer that helps you edit an experience for an iframe-busting site or pages that do not yet include the Target implementation.
 If you have trouble opening your page in the Visual Experience Composer, try the Enhanced Experience Composer.

 A means of formal administering enterprise-wide user access to Target.
 Add users to Target, assign permissions based on their roles, and create workspaces for teams based on different departments, global locations, channel and other logical groupings.
 You can assign users the roles of Observer, Editor, or Approver.